The Paralegal program is a limited entry program with an admissions process for both the AAS in Paralegal and the Certificate in Paralegal.

 - your current level of proficiency with writing;

-- your current level of proficiency with common office software including word word processing, spreadsheets, and databases (if you have formal training, either credit classes or continuing education, we’d love to hear about it); and
+- your current level of proficiency with common office software including word processing, spreadsheets, and databases (if you have formal training, either credit classes or continuing education, we’d love to hear about it); and

 - your career goals.